 “That boy doesn’t even know what religion the people of Pakistan follow.
 How can he not know that?
 Stupid idiot!!
 My handwriting’s too messy.
 I must make more effort to be neater when I write; nobody respects someone with messy handwriting.
 Why does the government think they can cut spending on education when no one I know has received enough education to even get a job, let alone make a difference in the world?
 Politicians are so stupid!!
-When I grow up I’m going to run for Congress, and start cleaning up the mess this country’s in.
+When I grow up, I’m going to run for Congress, and start cleaning up the mess this country’s in.
 Can you believe that car just ran a red light and almost knocked that old lady over?
 He should be locked up.
 Harsher penalties for driving badly; that’s what’s needed.
-Look at my hair.
-It’s out of control.
+Look at my hair, it’s out of control.
 I must get it cut shorter so that is behaves better.
-Stupid Hilary just started dating a boy, and she’s only twelve.
+Stupid Hilary just started dating a boy, and she’s only thirteen.
 What does she think?
-That they’re in love, and that they’ll get married and live happily ever after?
+That they’re in love?
+That they’ll get married and live happily ever after?
 She’s the stupidest one of all.
 In fact, I think Hilary is the stupidest person on the planet.
 She’s so obsessed with her appearance.
 She doesn’t ever think about anything important, like neighborhood safety, childhood immunization rates, the availability of abortion, the cold war in Eastern Europe, the nuclear arms race.
-All she ever thinks about is her appearance.
-She's such a mindless twit.
+All she ever thinks about is what she looks like.
+She's such a mindless twat.
 You’re so stupid, Hilary!!”

 Lola Poon proved time and time again that she was smart; no one ever questioned the fact.
 Academically she was the top student in her class by a proverbial mile every year through elementary school, and her outstanding scholastic achievements continued unabated into high school.

 Lola Poon also proved time and time again that she was judgmental; no one ever questioned that fact either.
 No one, however, was ever game enough to mention it to Lola; that would not have been a safe course of action.